 Big Tunnel (black): 0.7 miles, difficult.

-Overall, Burlington Ridge Trail Complex is the 73rd most popular horseback riding trail of all 81 horseback riding in California.
+Overall, Burlington Ridge Trail Complex is the 73rd most popular horse trail of all 81 horseback rides in California.